jteng2/CSE-403-RecipeCart/api_routes.md

 }
 ```
 ### Response
 A 201 (Created) status code will be returned if the recipe was successfully created.
 The response will contain the unique recipe name assigned to the recipe (`assignedName`).
-If any of the tags don't correspond to an existing tag name, then new tags will be created for them.
+If any of the tags don't correspond to an existing tag name, then new tags will be created for them, and they will be in the field `createdTags`.

 A 400 (Bad request) status code will be returned if the recipe data is invalid.
 Recipe data is invalid if any of the following are true:
 * The `presentationName`, `authorUsername`, `encryptedJwtToken`, or `recipe` is missing or null.